teramuza/twboilplrn-ts/readme.md

 ...
 ```
-> In some cases you will have to run a few commands to clean the cache.
-[Check here](https://gist.github.com/teukuraja/dc84052760367526e3d4310e1c42cb08)
+> In some cases you will have to run a few commands to clean the cache. `yarn clean_android`

 ##### Test the application is work
 Run the command below to run the application